Best practices

 - Launch Stock: Have a small stock of puzzles available at launch.

-- Pre-loading: Pre-load puzzles and set their publication times.
+- Pre-loading: Pre-load puzzles and set their publication times using scheduled publication.

 - Specials: Consider running special thematic puzzles around special occasions in your audience's calendar.